-L-glutamine and DHQ (Dihydroquercetin) are both very useful for energizing muscle and muscle recovery.
+L-glutamine and DHQ (Dihydroquercetin) are both very useful for energizing muscle and helping muscle recovery due to overuse or strain.
 Additionally both products are wonderful as far as antioxidant potential – glutamine aids in your body’s ability to produce glutathione, and DHQ is also very active with scavenging free radicals.
 In terms of antioxidant potential, as well as energizing muscle and helping with muscle recovery, these two nutrients do have similar effects, so it would be fine to use one or the other, but not necessarily both.
 One difference is that the DHQ—with how bioavailable it is and the fact that it is able to be useful at the cellular level—would take a much lower amount potency-wise (50 mg 2 or 3 times a day) to be active as an antioxidant and also to support muscle health.
 In comparison, we commonly see people using glutamine in excess of 5, even 10 grams to support muscle health and antioxidant activity.

 This question was answered by a trained product specialist at Swanson Health Products.
 Do you have a question you’d like answered?
 Send them via email to firstname.lastname@example.org.

 (Note: as per industry regulations, we cannot and will not answer medical questions, make treatment or diagnosis recommendations or comment on disease inquiries.
 Such questions must be answered by your doctor or professional healthcare provider.)